Our Guide to Getting Around Edinburgh

 1. Walking

-Walking is the best way to get around Edinburgh, especially in the city centre.
-Most attractions in the Old Town and New Town are within walking distance of each other, making the city highly accessible on foot.
-You’ll find the majority of points of interest clustered in these areas, from Edinburgh Castle to the Scott Monument.
+Walking is one of the best ways to get around Edinburgh, especially in the city centre.
+Thankfully, the city is highly accessible on foot, with most attractions in the Old Town and New Town within walking distance.
+You’ll find the majority of points of interest clustered in these areas.
+Stroll from Edinburgh Castle to the Scott Monument in the East Princes Street Gardens.

 2. Bus

-Buses in Edinburgh are an excellent public transport option, and they’re often the best way to travel around Edinburgh, especially beyond the city centre.
-Lothian bus services cover extensive routes, connecting popular spots like Portobello Beach to central locations.
+Buses in Edinburgh are an excellent public transport option.
+They’re often the best way to travel around Edinburgh, especially beyond the city centre.
+Lothian bus services cover extensive routes, connecting visitors to popular spots like Portobello Beach to central locations.

-To buy tickets, tell the bus driver your destination or tap your contactless card for a single journey.
+To buy Lothian bus tickets, tell the bus driver your destination after boarding or tap your contactless card for a single journey.
 You can also use the Transport for Edinburgh app for digital tickets.

 3. Trams

 Edinburgh trams are a convenient option to get around the city.
-Some popular tram stops include St Andrew Square, West End, and the City Centre.
+Some popular tram stops include the City Centre, West End and St Andrew Square, just off Princes Street.

-You’ll find that trams are a smooth Edinburgh transport method to visit shopping areas and many other popular spots in the city.
-They also run frequently, and you can buy tickets at machines at the stops or use contactless payment onboard.
+You’ll find that trams are a smooth Edinburgh transport method to visit shopping areas and many other popular attractions in the city.
+Trams also run frequently, and you can buy tickets at machines at the stops or use contactless payment onboard.

-The fare is similar to other methods of public transport, except for the airport route which costs slightly more.
+The tram fare is similar to other methods of public transport in Edinburgh, except for the airport route, which costs slightly more.
 If you’re looking for an exciting and cost-effective journey from Edinburgh Airport to the City Centre, be sure to check out Bright Bus Airport Express!

 4. Cycling

-Pedalling through Edinburgh can reveal charming streets and hidden nooks that you might miss by other transportation means.
-Renting a bike also gives you more freedom than a car in the busy city centre and lets you cover more ground than walking.
+Pedalling through Edinburgh can reveal charming streets and hidden nooks that you might miss by other means of transportation.
+Renting a bike also gives you more freedom than a car in the busy city centre streets and lets you cover more ground than purely travelling by foot.

 It’s a great form of transport in Edinburgh, as it’s fun and eco-friendly, and you can easily reach parks or coastal areas.
 You can find regular and electric bikes for rent at various stations across town, making it easy to hop on and off as you please.

 Just be cautious on busy streets and remember to follow traffic rules.
-Many hotels also offer bike rentals, or you can book a cycling sightseeing tour as an active way to experience Edinburgh’s neighbourhoods and scenic routes.
+Many hotels also offer bike rentals.
+Additionally, a cycling sightseeing tour is an active way to experience Edinburgh’s neighbourhoods and scenic routes.

 5. Taxis & Ride-Sharing

-Taxis and ride-sharing services provide convenient night travel and door-to-door service in Edinburgh, though they’re often more expensive than public transport.
+Taxis and ride-sharing services provide convenient night travel and door-to-door service in Edinburgh.
+However, they’re often more expensive than public transport.
 You’ll find taxi ranks throughout the city, or you can hail a black cab on the street when its light is on.
-These iconic cabs are spacious and accessible for wheelchair users.
+These iconic taxis are spacious and accessible for wheelchair users.

 Drivers generally know the city well and can offer local insights.
-Fares start with a base rate and increase by distance and time, with higher rates at night.
+Taxi fares start with a base rate and increase by distance and time, with higher rates at night.
 You can also use ride-sharing apps like Uber or Bolt for potentially lower prices.

-Whether you choose a traditional cab or a ride-share, this option proves handy for airport transfers, rainy days, or when you’re carrying heavy luggage, despite the higher cost.
+Whether you choose a traditional cab or a ride-share, this option proves handy for airport transfers.
+Despite the higher cost, taxis are also ideal for rainy days or when you’re carrying heavy luggage.

 6. Train

 Remember to keep your ticket for boarding and possible inspections during your journey.
-Trains connect Edinburgh to nearby towns and cities like Glasgow, Stirling, and St Andrews, offering scenic routes and a comfortable way to travel on day trips beyond the city.
+Trains connect Edinburgh to nearby towns and cities like Glasgow, Leith, Newhaven and St Andrews.
+They offer scenic routes and a comfortable way to travel on day trips beyond the city.

 7. Hop-On Hop-Off Bright Bus Tours

-• Our Airport Express service is the fastest and cheapest way to get between the city centre and Edinburgh Airport, with fares starting from just £4.
+- Our Airport Express service is the fastest and cheapest way between the city centre and Edinburgh Airport, with fares starting from just £4.

 Bright Bus Tours: Effortlessly Explore Edinburgh For Less

 Experience the brightest way to enjoy Edinburgh with Bright Bus Tours!
 We’re not just another hop-on hop-off service — we’re your friendly guides to the heart of Scotland’s capital.
-Our open-top tours give you the best view of the city’s sights, and you can get off at any of our stops, including Dynamic Earth, Calton Hill, and Victoria Street, to explore at your own leisure.
+Our open-top tours give you the best view of the city’s sights.
+You can get off at any of our stops, including Dynamic Earth, Calton Hill and Victoria Street, to explore at your own leisure.

-In 2024, our customer service was recognised with a 4-star Visit Scotland award, a testament to the warm welcome you’ll enjoy throughout your journey.
+In 2024, Visit Scotland recognised our customer service with a 4-star award, a testament to the warm welcome you’ll enjoy throughout your journey.
 Additionally, if you need a ride to or from the airport, our Bright Bus Airport Express is the fastest, cheapest, and brightest way to reach the city.

-Choose Bright Bus Tours to make the most of your time and budget when getting around Edinburgh.
+Choose Bright Bus Tours to maximise your time and budget when getting around Edinburgh.

 Book your tickets online and get ready to see Edinburgh from the best seat in the city.